-Digital Forensics and Incident Response (DFIR) professionals view the acquisition and analysis of physical memory as critical to the success of an investigation, be it a criminal case, employee policy violation, or enterprise intrusion.
-Investigators who do not look at volatile memory are leaving evidence on the table.
+Acquiring and analyzing physical memory is seen by Digital Forensics and Incident Response (DFIR) professionals as critical to the success of an investigation, whether it be a criminal case, employee policy violation, or enterprise intrusion.
+Investigators who are not looking at volatile memory are leaving evidence on the table.
 The valuable contents of RAM hold evidence of user actions as well as evil processes and furtive behaviors implemented by malicious code.
 It is this evidence that often proves to be the smoking gun that unravels the story of what happened on a system.

 Remember: Malware can hide, but it must run.
-This "malware paradox" is the key to understanding that while intruders are becoming more advanced with anti-forensic tactics and techniques, it is impossible for them to hide their footprints completely from a skilled incident responder performing memory analysis.
+It is this malware paradox that is the key to understanding that while intruders are becoming more advanced with anti-forensic tactics and techniques, it is impossible for them to hide their footprints completely from a skilled incident responder performing memory analysis.
 FOR526 will ensure that you and your team are ready to respond to the challenges inherent in DFIR by using cutting-edge memory forensics tools and techniques.

-Memory forensics is the study of operating systems.
-Operating systems, in turn, work extensively with the processor and its architecture.
-Therefore, before we can begin a meaningful analysis of the operating system, we must understand how the underlying components work and fit together.
+Memory forensics is the study of operating systems, and operating systems, in turn, work extensively with the processor and its architecture.
+Before we can begin a meaningful analysis of the operating system, we must therefore understand how the underlying components work and fit together.
 This section explains a number of technologies that are used in modern computers and how they have evolved to where they are today.
-We also explain the virtual to physical memory translation process across the various modern system architectures.

 CPE/CMU Credits: 6